Take me out in the crowds;

 At the old ball game."

-- Three episodes of Detective Conan feature crimes that take place at sports events.
+- Three episodes of Detective Conan and one movie feature crimes that take place at sports events.

 - One occurs at a pro soccer game.
 A criminal calls the TV station covering the event and try to extort money out of them by claiming to have a gun.
 The criminal demands a large sum of cash, threatening to start shooting randomly into the crowd if it is not delivered in time.
 The police attempt to catch the criminal when they come the claim the money, but it turns out that the person had an accomplice who was observing the retrieval and are forced to let her go until they can find the accomplice.
 Conan eventually finds him and confronts him in a risky showdown with the criminal that nearly gets him killed.
 Of course, he is the titular character, so he lives.